 You should only apply if you are asking for help with your Council Tax.
 Before applying you should check if you are entitled to a Council Tax discount.

 You should speak to your social worker if you need help:

-If you don’t have a social worker but need help getting food, you may be able to get food vouchers from agencies such as:
+If you don’t have a social worker but need help getting food, you may be able to get food vouchers from: